gptix/is-this-poisonous/README.md

 If you are interested in finding a variety of succulent mushrooms, and some inedible but fascinating mushrooms and other fungi, please join me at the [Mushroom Club of Georgia](http://www.gamushroomclub.org).

-* The dataset actually includes inedible mushrooms in the ‘poisonous’ category, although some mushrooms are neither edible nor poisonous.
+* The data set actually includes inedible mushrooms in the ‘poisonous’ category, although some mushrooms are neither edible nor poisonous.